Import and explore a map

 If prompted, sign in using your licensed ArcGIS account or an ArcGIS Enterprise named user account.

 ArcGIS Pro opens to the splash screen.
-Project templates are listed under the New heading.
+Project templates are listed under the New Project heading.
 Each template will create a project, already configured with resources.
 For example, the Map template creates a blank map, geodatabase, and toolbox.
 If you want to start working without creating a project first, you can choose to start without a template.

 ArcGIS Pro opens to a blank view.
 A ribbon at the top contains tabs that sort commands and settings into related groups.
 For example, the common tools related to editing can be found on the Edit tab.